NCERT Solutions for Class 11 Chemistry Chapter 10 – Free PDF Download

 (i) Reaction with water air and: Due to the formation of oxide layer on their surface, beryllium and Mg are most inert to water and air.

 (a) Beo and Be3 N2 is formed when powdered Be is burnt in air.

-(b) For the formation of MgO and Mg3 N2, Mg is burnt in air with dazzling sparkle. since, Mg is more electropositive.
+(b) For the formation of MgO and Mg3 N2, Mg is burnt in the air with dazzling sparkle.
+Since Mg is more electropositive.

 (c) The formation of respective nitrides and oxides is by instant reaction of Sr, Ca, and Ba with air.

 (d) Ca, Sr, and Ba can able to react vigorously even with water which is cold.

-(ii) when they react with halogens, halides is formed at high temperature.
+(ii) when they react with halogens, halides are formed at high temperature.

 (iii) Except Be, all the alkaline earth metals react with hydrogen to form hydrides.

 (iv) alkaline earth metals instantly react with acids to form salts with the liberation of hydrogen gas.

-Sodium, cesium, lithium, francium, potassium, rubidium all together comprises of alkali metals. they consist of only one electron on its valence shell, which gets loosed easily due to their low ionizing energies.
-Alkali metals are not found naturally in their elemental state and also they are highly reactive.
+Sodium, cesium, lithium, francium, potassium, rubidium all together comprise the alkali metals.
+They consist of only one electron on its valence shell, which gets loose easily due to their low ionizing energies.
+So, alkali metals are not found naturally in their elemental state as they are highly reactive.

 Find out the oxidation state of sodium in Na2O2.